Australia’s 18th Prime Minister

 In 1932 McEwen stood as the Country Party candidate for election to the Victorian state parliament.
 He was unsuccessful, but succeeded in doubling the Country Party vote.

-He married his first wife, Ann McLeod, in 1921; and his second, Mary Byrne, in 1968, following McLeod’s death in 1967.
+He married his first wife, Ann McLeod, in 1921, and his second, Mary Byrne, in 1968, following McLeod’s death in 1967.

 John McEwen entered federal parliament in 1934 at the general election as the Country Party candidate for Echuca.
 After electoral redistribution he won the seat of Indi at the general election in 1937, and held it through the next three general elections: 1940, 1943 and 1946.

-McEwen was Minister for Interior in Joseph Lyons’ United Australia Party–Country Party coalition 29 November 1937 – 26 April 1939, when Earle Page took the CP out of the coalition in protest over the United Australia Party’s (UAP) appointment of Robert Menzies as UAP leader, after the death of Lyons.
+McEwen was Minister for Interior in Joseph Lyons’ United Australia Party–Country Party coalition (29 November 1937 – 26 April 1939), when Earle Page took the Country Party out of the coalition in protest over the United Australia Party’s appointment of Robert Menzies as leader, after the death of Lyons.

-He held these portfolios until the fall of Fadden’s UAP-CP coalition government on 7 October 1941.
+He held these portfolios until the fall of Fadden’s United Australia Party–Country Party coalition government on 7 October 1941.
 McEwen also served on the War Council in 1940, then on an all-party Advisory War Council until the end of the war in 1945.

 UK efforts to join the European Economic Community (EEC) prompted Australia to diversify its markets, establishing new outlets for its wheat, wool, beef, iron ore and bauxite in Japan, USA, China and the Eastern European Communist bloc.
 By 1967, six years before the UK entered the EEC, Japan had replaced the UK as Australia’s principal trading partner.

 McEwen led Australian delegations to General Agreement on Tariffs and Trade (GATT) conferences in Geneva in 1954 and 1967.
-He served as Acting Prime Minister on many occasions while RG Menzies and HE Holt were overseas.
+He served as Acting Prime Minister on many occasions while Menzies and Holt were overseas.

 Prime Minister John McEwen

 McEwen played a critical role in Gorton’s accession by announcing on 20 December 1967 that he and the Country Party would quit the coalition if the Treasurer, William McMahon, became Liberal leader.
-He and McMahon had been in serious conflict over economic policy during the year, and he believed that McMahon’s views on economics were antagonistic to CP interests.
+He and McMahon had been in serious conflict over economic policy during the year, and he believed that McMahon’s views on economics were antagonistic to Country Party interests.

-Life beyond politics
+McEwen's life beyond politics